 We will not back down or turn away from oppression but fight against it.
 We want the world to know our congregation takes a firm stand against racism in its many forms and communicate our commitment to the journey of ensuring that Black Lives Matter.

-With gratitude and respect, we commit to being mindful caretakers of this sacred land, to name and repair ongoing injustices, and to grow in right relationship with Indigenous people.
+We gather on the land the Dakota people have called home for generations.
+We acknowledge the unpardonable history that precedes our presence here.
+We commit to being mindful caretakers of this sacred land, to name and repair ongoing injustices and to grow in right relationship with Indigenous people.

 UUCM flies our rainbow flag with pride every day,!
 We celebrate Solidarity Sunday in October and attend Twin Cities Pride celebrations and the People of Faith Rally at the State Capitol in support of same-sex couples every year.
 We also host workshops, book discussions, movie nights, and speakers regarding LGBTQ issues.
 We encourage and welcome people of all gender identities & sexual orientations to join us at UUCM.